-- Energy efficiency: Electricity is not the primary consumption unit as for the gas heaters.
+- Energy efficiency: Electricity is not the primary consumption unit for the gas heaters.
 They use LPG as the main input, and only, transportation is done through the electric medium.
 This has a high and direct effect on energy consumption.
 These heaters are quite energy efficient as compared to the electric heaters which depend entirely upon the electricity for the heating process.

 - Price: The gas heaters are highly economic, whereas the electric heaters are a bit pricey.
-You can find a well working 6-liter gas heater within the price range of INR 4000 whereas you need to invest a lot more in the electric heaters.
+You can find a well-working 6-liter gas heater within the price range of INR 4000 whereas you need to invest a lot more in the electric heaters.
 The way the gas heaters work is actually proportionate to the price.
 For only the process of heating water, the gas heater is the best option you can go for.

 - Heating time: The gas heaters work 3 times faster as compared to the electric heaters.
 The electric heaters store the water in a tank and reheat them which is why they take a lot of time to heat.
-Whereas, for the gas heaters, they work on an instant serve basis.
+Whereas, the gas heaters, they work on an instant serve basis.
 They provide hot water on the go and are quicker in the heating process.
 The LPG plays the most vital role here and the best thing is instant supply on demand.
 For the lesser use, the households have (than commercial spaces) and for the quick access they provide, the gas heaters are the best option one can select for their homes.

 - Compact: Gas heaters do not usually have space for water tanks which makes them compact.
 Yes, there is no extra provision for a water tank which lessens the consuming area of the product.
 As for electric heaters, they have a lot of space.
 Generally, 25 liters to 50 liters of water storage capacity, which in turn makes them heavy and bulky.
 Saving space is always given importance in middle-class houses.
-Hence, preferring gas heaters which are generally, highly compact will be the best choice for you, especially considering it’s a long term investment.
+Hence, preferring gas heaters, which are generally, highly compact will be the best choice for you, especially considering it’s a long-term investment.

 - Sleek design: Gas heaters are also sleekly designed along with being compact.
 They go hand in hand, as less area requirement leads to a lot more sleek design.
 The electric heaters are a lot fancier, but the sleek design never goes out of the trend.
-You will forever be fascinated by a product which is sleek irrespective of its nature, or the design trends.
-So, for the light and sleek requirement of the residents of India, a gas heater turns out to be a great option.
+You will forever be fascinated by a product that is sleek irrespective of its nature, or the design trends.
+So, for the light and sleek requirements of the residents of India, a gas heater turns out to be a great option.

 - Lightweight and easy to mount: Because gas heaters are sleek in design and look, they are also lightweight.
 They are extremely easy to mount to the wall.
 But, the most important factor to take into consideration is the mounting needs to be done by the company’s representatives and not a regular plumber who hasn’t got the required knowledge.